-Device profiles have the option of being password protected.
-Password protection prevents unauthorized users from launching the transaction editor and examining or modifying the profile.
+Device profiles have the option of being password protected, which prevents unauthorized users from launching the Transaction Editor and examining or modifying the profile.
 Each device profile can have its own password.

 Note: This feature is not the same as the OPC Server's User Manager tool.